 Santa arrived at the Belfast Christmas Market this morning on a fleet of Belfast Bikes, with his friends from the Children’s Cancer Unit and u105 radio presenter Denise Watson all; his big message was that Christmas is about giving a little back.

+Children from Fane Street Primary School, winners of a video competition, got the opportunity to welcome the big man in red to the Market as part of their prize.
+After greeting the children, Santa made his way to the Giving Tree, set up by Giving Northern Ireland to encourage people to support local charities, nineteen of which have already come forward to be involved.
 This year Santa’s grotto has been generously gifted by Market Place to the Lord Mayor’s charity of choice The Children’s Cancer Unit.
 The charity was set up to support the work of the existing unit and staff at the Royal Belfast Hospital for Sick Children in providing care for children with cancer and blood disorders.
 This includes funding equipment and resources such as staff training and research.

 The grotto will be open for the following times: